ALP Qld Pre-Selection Battle

 I voted with the ALP, and in doing so, supported the big sugar milling companies over my own constituents.
 I felt sick about it, especially as in the public gallery of Parliament there were sugar cane farmers from Far North Queensland.

 Having grown up and gone to school with children from cane farms, I knew I had done the wrong thing.
-Worse, I could see that if I didn’t leave the Qld ALP I would be forced to do it ‘over and over again’.
-I didn’t want to be part of the machine and I wanted to do what was right!
+Worse, I could see that if I didn’t leave the Qld ALP I would be forced to vote against my conscience ‘over and over again’.
+I didn’t want to be part of a corporate machine.
+I wanted to do what was right!

 A Bolt from the Blue